TEDxBerlin "Let's Celebrate" - Ooooota Adepo

 TEDxBerlin "Let's Celebrate" - Anne Philippi

 In 2015 Philippis much discussed first novel Giraffes came out in which she is describing her life in the partyloving Berlin in the mid 2000nds.
-Now she is working on the second book, about her time in Los Angeles and, as in her Ted talk, about the female midlife crisis.
-She writes for ”FAS" (Frankfurter Allgemeine Sonntags-Zeitung) and FAQ (Frankfurter Allgemeine Quaterly, Lifestyle-Medium of the FAZ) on a regular basis.
+Now she is working on the second book, about her time in Los Angeles and the female midlife crisis.
+She writes for FAS and FAQ.

 Philippi is very interested in the digital world, moderated at the "DLD" in New York, wrote for refinery29.de, heywoman.com and iconist.de.
 She is interested how writing in the digital age works.
 For her upcoming book she is already thinking of a digital strategy and is working on a digital business idea with her business partner Claudia Hofmann.
 Philippi is currently commuting between Los Angeles and Berlin.